OSInside/kiwi/README.md

 ```

 Once the development environment exists it needs to be activated
-and initialized with the project required python modules
+and initialized with the project required Python modules:

 ```
 $ . .env2/bin/activate